magnetsystems/message-openfire/README.md

 ### Note
 To avail of all Magnet Message server features, you would also need to build Magnet's openfire plugin.
-Please refer to [message-server](https://github.com/magnetsystems/message-server) repository for instructions to build the plugin as well as complete Magnet Message server installation packages.
+Please refer to [message-server](https://github.com/magnetsystems/message-server) repository for instructions to build the plugin and Magnet Message server installation packages.

 ### Build Instructions
 ----------------------